sensejs/sensejs/website/docs/overview/module.md

 The concept of the module takes an important roles in SenseJS.
 It's designed to do the following job for your
 application:

+- Provide entry points for your application.

-- Export injectables to make them injectable to others
+- Export injectables for other modules and components to use.

-- Initialize and de-initialize injectables and its underlying I/O system.
+- Initialize and de-initialize components and I/O resources, such as creating database connections and establishing HTTP listeners.

 ## Creating a module

-You can create a module by decorating a class with `@ModuleClass`
+You can create a module by decorating a class with `@ModuleClass`.

 ```typescript
 @ModuleClass({